-Once the committee has approved the written Dissertation Proposal, the student will defend their proposal in an oral presentation open to the public; video-conferencing may also be used.
+Once the committee has approved the written Dissertation Proposal, the student will defend their proposal in an oral presentation open to the public on campus.
+Videoconferencing may only be used if a committee member cannot attend in person.

 Scheduling the Proposal Defence